 Many other layout and usage improvements were added as well to improve the overall experience.
 We are also excited to announce that in the near future we will be releasing further improvements such as the ability to view aggregated statistics from multiple HAProxy instances as well as the ability to visually inspect the stick tables data.

 We hope you have enjoyed this quick tour of the notable features included with HAProxy Enterprise 1.8r1.
-For a more in-depth view check out the What’s new in HAProxy 1.8r1 webinar.
+For a more in-depth view check out our HAProxy 1.8r1 webinar.
 If you would like to make use of some of the new features please see our HAProxy Enterprise – Trial Version or contact HAProxy Technologies for expert advice.

 HAProxy Enterprise is an enterprise-class version of HAProxy that includes a robust and cutting-edge code base, enterprise suite of add-ons, expert support, and professional services.
 At its core, it incorporates feature backports from the HAProxy development branch for customers who require immediate access to the latest functionality in a hardened version of code.

 You can also follow @HAProxy on Twitter or visit us on LinkedIn and Facebook for more information about HAProxy.